trigaten/Learn_Prompting/docs/applied_prompting/short_response.md

     <br/>world and can be abstracted and studied in a systematic way.</span>
 </pre>

-Pretty good start.
+This is a pretty good start.
 I then followed this up with another prompt to expand:

 <pre>
 <span style={{backgroundColor: '#FFF2CC'}}>I am writing a detailed short essay responding to the following prompt:</span>